Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Pest TargetRecommended Action (Chemical-Free)

 Flies/GnatsRemove all wet waste outside the coop.
 Place fly traps 50 feet away from the coop.
+See our guide on fly control methods for chickens.

 Mites/LiceRegular, manual inspection of the birds.
 Treat the roosting bars (where mites hide) with dusting sulfur or a specialized poultry dust approved by a veterinarian.